IMac: History

 By 2005, it had become more and more apparent that IBM's development for the desktop implementation of PowerPC was grinding to a halt.
 Apple announced at the Worldwide Developers Conference that it would be switching the Macintosh to the x86 architecture and Intel's line of Core processors.
-The first Intel-equipped Macs were unveiled on January 10, 2006: the Intel iMac and the introductory MacBook Pro.
+The first Intel-equipped Macs were unveiled on January 10, 2006: the MacBook Pro and a new iMac, which outwardly looked identical to the iMac G5.
 Within nine months, Apple had smoothly transitioned the entire Macintosh line to Intel.
-One of the highly touted side benefits of this switch was the ability to run Windows on Mac hardware.
+The Intel-based iMac was redesigned in 2007 with an aluminum enclosure, which was gradually refined and slimmed down in the following years.
+In 2014, the iMac added high-resolution "Retina" 4K and 5K displays, and a more powerful, professional-oriented model, the iMac Pro, was introduced in 2017.